Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 repo context that is relevant to the current state of the chat conversation.
 This is done by performing a graph optimization on the code's call graph.

-When the user asks for a change to their code, the LLM uses the repo map to decide which files to edit.
+When the user asks for a change to their code, the LLM can use the repo map to decide which files to edit.
 The LLM simply returns a normal text response explaining which files it needs to edit and why.